Our Team

 Senior Advisor

-Senior Advisor Doug Toelle is a longtime owner with Information Insights, and he brought over a decade of experience in policy research, advocacy, management, and marketing to his work with Information Insights.
+Doug Toelle was a longtime owner with Information Insights, and he brought over a decade of experience in policy research, advocacy, management, and marketing to his work with Information Insights.
 Doug was also the founder of Third Sector Technologies.
 Doug’s background includes 12 years as the Advocacy Director at Access Alaska, which is a federally recognized Independent Living Center serving older Alaskans and those living with a disability.
 In this position he analyzed, researched, drafted, and advocated for local, state, and federal legislation that impacted Alaska’s seniors and those with disabilities.
 Doug’s work with Access Alaska continues as an advisor to the organization’s Board and Executive Director.
 These days Doug is a small business owner of the award-winning Running Reindeer Ranch.
 Doug holds a B.A. in Education from Pacific Lutheran University.

 Ellen Ganley